cfpb/capital-framework/src/cf-expandables/usage.md

-# Expandables

-CF-Expandables are components that have additional content that can be opened (expanded) and closed (collapsed).
+Expandables are components that have additional content that can be opened (expanded) and closed (collapsed).
 They can appear on their own or can appear in groups.

 ## Dependencies

-- CF-Core
+- cf-core
-- CF-Icons
+- cf-icons

-## Vars
+## Variables

 Theme variables for setting the color and sizes.
 Overwrite them in your own project by duplicating the variable `@key: value`.